ma9o/user_embeddings/README.md

 5.  **Final Triplet Formation:** Create the final textual training triplet: `(H_context_representation, I_pos_summary, I_neg_summary)`. *[Note: `H_context_representation` might be the text, a summary, or omitted depending on student model needs.]*
 6.  **Output:** A large dataset of these final textual triplets ready for training the student embedding model.

-**(Alternative for Phase 2):** As discussed previously, an alternative is to prompt the LLM in step 3 to *generate* synthetic hard negatives directly based on `H_context` and `I_pos`, instead of reranking sampled ones.
+**(Alternative for Phase 2):** An alternative is to prompt the LLM in step 3 to *generate* synthetic hard negatives directly based on `H_context` and `I_pos`, instead of reranking sampled ones.
 This avoids the need for the global pool but increases reliance on the LLM's generative capabilities and risks synthetic bias.
 The reranking approach is generally preferred for grounding in real data while still using LLM judgment for hardness.

-### Benchmarking Against Standard Q&A Embedders (Crucial Validation)
+### Step 2: Benchmarking Against Standard Q&A Embedders

 Before proceeding extensively with training the student model, it is **essential** to validate that this data synthesis process provides a meaningful learning challenge beyond simple semantic retrieval.